-Topic areas covered by questions to trainees and trainers
+Table 1 shows a summary of the areas covered by questions to trainees and their trainers.

 Two interviewers conducted the interviews with all psychiatry trainees and trainers to minimize inter-rater variability.
 Both interviewers were consultant psychiatrists with extensive experience in psychiatric education.
 Training posts in SLaM are spread over more than 120 settings, including six hospitals.
 Neither of the interviewers conducted interviews at the hospitals in which they worked, nor did they interview any of their past or present trainees.
 Initially, both interviewers interviewed 32 consultant trainers and 27 trainees at the same time to compare inter-rater variability.
 The rest of the trainers and trainees were interviewed by one interviewer only thereafter.

 The interviewers asked trainers and trainees questions within each area in Table 2.
 Ratings were on a scale of 0 – 3, using a pre-defined criteria.
 The extensive questionnaires and the corresponding scoring schemes for trainees and trainers are too lengthy to be included within the limited remit of a research article.
 An example of a scoring scheme used for one of the interview domains (Clinical Supervision) is shown instead in Table 2.

 Once the answer was scored by the interviewer in line with the scoring scheme, trainees and trainers were also given the opportunity to give comments about reasons for giving their answers.
 These comments were recorded separately as free text and did not affect the scoring of the answers.